-Connect the yellow boost pump connector from the bottom of the feed pump housing to the corresponding connector routed from the boost pump.
+Connect the yellow boost pump connector from the Spectra Connect housing to the corresponding connector routed from the boost pump.

 Mount the main power terminal block in a junction box or on a bulkhead adjacent to the feed pump module.
 Make sure that this is a dry location well above bilge level and not subject to water spray.
 Be sure to install the terminal block cover.